 Age impacts the risk of developing floaters, as the vitreous tends to shrink and slowly pull away from the retina as a person gets older.
 Consequently, floaters are most common in those over the age of 60 but can also be found in people younger than age 45.

 There are a few other groups who are more susceptible to developing floaters.
 Notably, floaters are more common in people who suffer from short-sightedness or diabetes or who have had cataract operation

 Whilst it can be annoying to see them floating around, they usually don’t pose any threat.
 However, in some cases, floaters can point towards other issues of various levels of severity.

 - Posterior vitreous detachment

-In certain instances, a sudden influx of floaters can be an indicator of posterior vitreous detachment (PVD), which occurs when the cortex (the outer layer of the vitreous humour that contains more collagen), begins to shrink away from the retina.
+Floaters are usually caused by harmless process called of posterior vitreous detachment (PVD), which occurs when the vitreous that contains mainly water and collagen), begins to move away from the retina at the back of the eye towards the centre of the eye.
 Consequently, collagen can thicken and bits can clump together to form the shadows that we perceive to be floaters.

 - Retinal detachment

-Because the retina transforms light signals into electrical signals, which are fed through the optic nerve to the brain, any signals that the brain receives from a detached retina may be patchy or non-existent.
-In rare cases an increase of floaters can be an indicator of retinal detachment.
-If your retina is detached, you’ll usually experience bright flashing lights.
+Because the retina transforms light signals into electrical signals, which are fed through the optic nerve to the brain, any signals that the brain receives from a detached retina may be blurry or non-existent.
+In some cases an increase of floaters can be an indicator of retinal detachment.
+If your retina is at risk of detaching, you can also experience flashing lights.

 How can you avoid floaters?